The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 9. Get pampered in one of the most exclusive hotels on the Island

-Antigua is considered a high-end destination with so many world-class hotels that makes it a very hard task to choose the best one.
-I am particularly fond of Hermitage bay, but you should check out my posts on the best Antigua All-inclusive hotels to explore more options and see which one resonates more with your style.
+Antigua is considered a high-end destination with so many world-class hotels that it is a very hard task to choose the best one.
+I am particularly fond of Hermitage Bay, but you should check out my posts on the best Antigua All-inclusive hotels to explore more options and see which one resonates more with your style.

 10. Take a walk around St John’s, Antigua’s capital city